EswarAditya5/Project_Vehicle_Coupon_Recommendation/README.md

 ## Machine Learning Model

-Our recommendation engine is powered by a robust machine learning model.
+Our recommendation engine is powered by a robust machine-learning model.
 Here's what makes it special:

-- **Personalization:** The model tailors coupon recommendations to individual users based on their vehicle make, model, past maintenance, and preferences.
+- **Personalization:** The model tailors coupon recommendations to individual users based on their vehicle make model, past maintenance, and preferences.
 No two users receive the same recommendations.

 - **Real-time Updates:** The model is designed for real-time operation, ensuring that recommendations stay relevant and up-to-date.